I can no longer reply to fanmail

 (c) to get a reply

-Now and then someone will send me a question I haven’t answered on the site, and there’s a good reason why.
-For examples of unanswerable questions, you might want to read my (cheekily humourous) old Questions, Questions blog post.
+Now and then someone will send me a question I haven’t answered on the site, and there’s a good reason why I haven’t.
+For examples of these kinds of questions, you might want to read my (cheekily humourous) old Unanswerable Questions blog post.

 You might also find my blog entry on Fanmail I Love entertaining and useful.